GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Finally, RRules support a `COUNT` that limits the number of times a task iterates.
 Each iterative task records its position in the series in an `iter_count` UDA.
 When that count reaches the rule's `COUNT` no successor is created, ending the series after the intended number of iterations.

-Counting up in a separate attribute, rather than decrementing the `COUNT` in the rule itself, keeps the stored rule identical to the one that `iter` describes.
-Decrementing would mean re-parsing and rewriting the rule on every iteration, and would leave the rule and `iter` disagreeing, which in turn breaks the date anchoring that `fixed` and `fixed+` depend on.
+Counting up in a separate attribute, rather than decrementing the `COUNT`, keeps `iter` as the user wrote it.
+Since the rule is not stored, the only place left to decrement is `iter` itself, and of the four accepted forms only a raw RRULE could carry a decremented count.
+A shorthand, an ISO-8601 duration and a natural-language phrase have nowhere to put one, so decrementing would mean replacing the user's own text with a generated RRULE on the first completion.
+Counting up also records position rather than remainder, so an instance knows it is the third of five.

 ### RRULE Based Iteration Definition